luisadha/alrc-termux/README.md

 ```

 ### Templates
-> Use the templates folder for config recommendations or online config at luisadha.my.id
+> Use the templates folder for config recommendations or [online config example](https://luisadha.my.id)

 ### Test & Testing
 #### test